MikeData/cmd-sdmx-to-v4/README.md

 # Usage

-This section is concerned without use inside a python script.
+This section is concerned with use inside a python script.
 Some command line usage guidence is provided at the end.

 ## Main Extracton Functions